AI Estate Planning: Claude for Evanston Financial Planners

 McKinsey's latest wealth management research found that firms using AI for client advisory work see 31% higher client retention rates and 24% higher revenue per client relationship.

-The pattern is consistent across every North Shore firm I've worked with: Claude doesn't replace the planner's expertise.
+The pattern is consistent across North Shore firms: Claude doesn't replace the planner's expertise.
 It amplifies it.
 Clients get better outcomes, planners serve more families, and everyone wins.

 Frequently Asked Questions